New Japan Pro-Wrestling

+with NJPW becoming a subsidiary of TV Asahi.

 NJPW was affiliated with the National Wrestling Alliance at various points in its history.
 NJPW also has and has had agreements with various MMA and professional wrestling promotions around the world; including WWE, World Championship Wrestling, All Elite Wrestling, American Wrestling Association, Total Nonstop Action Wrestling, World Class Championship Wrestling, WAR, Jersey All Pro Wrestling, UWFi, Ring of Honor, and Pride Fighting Championships.

 History

 Formation and early history (1972–2000)

 The promotion's founder Antonio Inoki, seen here in 2012.

 The promotion was founded by Antonio Inoki on January 13, 1972 after his departure from the Japan Pro Wrestling Alliance promotion.
 The first NJPW event, titled Opening Series, took place on March 6, 1972, in the Ota Ward Gymnasium in Tokyo, to a crowd of 5,000.
 The following year, NJPW signed a television deal with NET TV, now known as TV Asahi.
 The company launched its own governing body, the International Wrestling Grand Prix (IWGP); and in 1983, Hulk Hogan became the first ever IWGP Heavyweight Champion by defeating Inoki.
 However, this championship was later abandoned and the current version of the championship was established in 1987.
 Inoki would serve as the president of the promotion until 1989, when he was succeeded by Seiji Sakaguchi.

 On April 24, 1989, NJPW hosted Battle Satellite, its first show in the Tokyo Dome.
 The promotion was a member of the National Wrestling Alliance (NWA) from 1975 to 1985 and once more from 1992 to 1993.
 NJPW was briefly reaffiliated with the NWA in the late 2000s to the early 2010s as well.
 On January 4, 1992, NJPW partnered with World Championship Wrestling (WCW) to produce Super Warriors, the first ever January 4 Tokyo Dome Show, an event that would become an annual tradition for NJPW and is considered their biggest event of the year and comparable to WWE's WrestleMania event.
 In April 1995, NJPW and WCW held the two-day Collision in Korea event at the Rungrado 1st of May Stadium in Pyongyang, North Korea.
 The event was the first professional wrestling event held in North Korea and holds the record for most attended wrestling event of all time, with 355,000 people packing the stadium over the two days.